rackspace-cookbooks/rackspace_users/README.md

   }
 }
 ```
-The above example also shows the usage of the `groups` array which is a list of OS groups that the user will be granted membership.
+The above example also shows the usage of the `groups` array which is a list of Linux groups that the user will be granted membership.
 The group will be created if doesn't exist.

 #### Adding a user with password/account expiry information
 Password/account expiry information is set by adding attributes in the data bag named exactly as the parameters used by the `user_shadow` resource.
 Example: